UCBCFD/DbMAirfoilOpt/README.md

 2. Add all directories and subdirectories of this repository to your MATLAB path.
 3. Run the `AirOptimizer.m` script to start the optimization process.

-### XFOIL Compatibility Notice

-The `xfoil` executable included in the `airfoilEval/` directory has been compiled for Linux systems and is confirmed to work on Linux.
-If you are using a different operating system (e.g., Windows or macOS) and the executable does not run, you may need to compile your own XFOIL executable from source.
-Instructions for compiling XFOIL can be found in the official XFOIL documentation.
+The `xfoil` executable is for Linux systems and is confirmed to work on Linux.
+If you are using a different operating system (e.g., Windows or macOS) and/or the executable does not run, you may need to compile your own XFOIL executable from source.
+Instructions for compiling XFOIL can be found on the [official XFOIL website](https://web.mit.edu/drela/Public/web/xfoil/).

 ## Materials